Sean-w94/atmos/article/article.md

 ## Deployment

 We kept deployment very simple.
-We used an Ubuntu digital ocean instance,  with `node` and `git` installed on it.
+We used an Ubuntu Digital Ocean instance,  with `node` and `git` installed on it.
 We pulled in changes onto the server with git, and ran the server with `nohup`.
 The `nohup` ("no hangup") command allows us to start a process over SSH and terminate the client session without killing the process.

 Due to its high performance and aggressive caching policy  we used [nginx][] to serve static files, simply creating symlinks to the local atmos git repository from the nginx serving folder.